mwaskom/lyman/doc/experiments.rst

     A float specifying the minimum distance (in mm) between local minima when finding activation peaks.

+   surf_name
+    The name of a Freesurfer surface to plot group results on.

+   surf_smooth
+    Extent of spatial smoothing (in mm) to apply after sampling to the surface.

+   sampling_units
+    A string that is either "frac" or "mm" that makes up part of the specification for projecting results onto the surface manifold.
+This only applies to group analysis in fsaverage space.

+   sampling_method
+    A string that is either "average", "max", or "point that makes up part of the specification for projecting results onto the surface manifold.
+This only applies to group analysis in fsaverage space.

+   sampling_range
+    A 3-tuple of floats where where to start, stop and the size of the step (all in `sampling_units`) when projecting data onto the white surface.
+This only applies to group analysis in fsaverage space.

+   surf_corr_sign
+    A string that is either "pos", "neg", or "abs" for the sign of the test to run.
+This only applies to group analysis in fsaverage space.

 The parameters that were present in this file at runtime will be saved with the other processing outputs in the preproc and model analysis directories (in a file called ``experiment_info.json``).
 Any comments in the docstring to this